Easy and fun sewing projects

 attach the waistband to the tiered ruffle skirt

-Take the waistband piece and sew the short ends together with a 1/2” seam allowance, to form a loop.
+• Sew the waistband loop: Take the waistband piece and sew the short ends together with a 1/2-inch seam allowance to form a loop.

 sewing elastic waistband ruffled skirt

-Trim the seam allowance to about 1/4″ to reduce bulk.
+• Trim the seam allowance: Trim the seam allowance down to about 1/4 inch to keep the waistband smooth and reduce bulk.

-Stitch around the lower edge of the waistband casing, approx. 1/8” from the edge, and leave a small opening for the elastic.
-Backstitch at both ends.
+• Sew around the waistband: Stitch around the lower edge of the waistband, about 1/8 inch from the edge.
+Leave a small opening to insert the elastic, and don’t forget to backstitch at both ends.

-Insert the elastic through the casing using a safety pin.
-Make sure the elastic is not twisted inside the casing.
-Overlap the ends of the elastic and sew them together, then close the small gap in the waistband.
+• Join the elastic ends: Overlap the ends of the elastic and sew them securely, then close the opening in the waistband.

 tiered ruffled skirt - free pattern and tutorial

-Did you find this DIY tiered ruffle skirt tutorial helpful?
-I’d like to hear what you think of it!
+Did you enjoy this ruffle skirt tutorial?
+I’d love to hear your feedback!

 Let’s keep in touch!
 You can find me on FacebookInstagram, and Pinterest.